avine/formation-angular-base/Workbook/06_pipes.md

 - Generate the pipe `src/app/sort-products/sort-products.pipe.ts` using Angular CLI
   - Implement the `transform` method that returns the sorted array of products
-  - Add a parameter to the pipe to specify on which property (`price` or `stock`) to sort the products
+  - Add an optional parameter to the pipe to specify on which property (`price` or `stock`) to sort the products

 - Once your finished, use your pipe to sort the products in the `AppComponent` template